Word to DITA Conversion FAQ

 How can I fix unrecognized style warnings?

-When converting a Word document, the styles that don't have a mapping into the Word styles mapping table from the preferences page are converted to simple paragraph elements and a warning will be reported for each of them in the Results view.
+When converting a Word document, the styles that don't have a mapping in the Word styles mapping table from the preferences page are converted to simple paragraph elements and a warning is reported for each of them in the Results view.

-- Open the Plugins / Batch Documents Converter preferences page from Oxygen.
+- Open the Plugins / Batch Documents Converter preferences page in Oxygen.

 Unrecognized "Document Title" style for "p" Word element

-warning add a new row in the Word styles mapping table with the following cells:- Type the "p" text into the Word element cell, because the unrecognized style was found on a Word paragraph.
+warning, add a new row in the Word styles mapping table with the following cells:- Type "p" in the Word element cell (because the unrecognized style was found on a Word paragraph).

-- Type the "Document Title" into the Word style cell.
+- Type "Document Title" in the Word style cell.

-- In the "HTML elements" cell you have to add a corresponding HTML element.
+- In the "HTML elements" cell, you need to add a corresponding HTML element.
 For

 <h1>